JRMeyer/jrmeyer.github.io/_posts/2017-04-05-seminal-asr-papers.markdown

 ## MLLR Adaptation

 ### Leggetter & Woodland (1995) [*Maximum likelihood linear regression for speaker adaptation of continuous density hidden Markov models*][leggetter-1995]

-> The parameters of the HMM system are adapted using transforms which are estimated in a maximum likelihood framework.
-The least squares regression calculation used by Hewett (1989) has been replaced by maximum likelihood estimation taking into account different state distributions.
-If only a small amount of adaptation data is presented a global transform is used for all models in the system, and if more data is available the number of transforms is increased.
-This ensures that all model states can be adapted even if no model-specific data is available.
-We refer to this method as maximum likelihood linear regression (MLLR) adaptation.
-The statistics used to estimate the transform matrices are generated using a forward–backward alignment of the adaptation data.
-Hence, the method has clear links with standard Baum–Welch HMM training.

 <br/>
 <br/>